Do you need a Hot Tubs connecting?

 Soft tubs are a wonderful for choice, maybe a permanent tub isn’t an option for you.
 A great feature of Soft tubs is that they are simple, easy to move and provide many of the features of permanent and portable tubs.
 Soft tubs are often a less expensive choice.
 An inflatable soft hot tub is easier to move because it is much lighter in weight than a traditional portable tub.
 Even if you don’t plan to move your tub often, a soft tub might be the best option for you.
 It’s inexpensive, it’s easy and it still provides the relaxation you want and need from the stresses of the day.

 Permanent hot tubs will be the most effective – the most efficient and the most durable but also the most expensive.
 You wil need to have an electrician do the work for you on this one.
 A permanent hot tub will have a built in filter system, need chemicals and a heater to keep it functional but they are the biggest and have the most features too.

-I have 3 easy rules for follow when thinking about a hot tub.
+I have 3 easy rules for follow when thinking about a Spa or hot tub.

 1. Don’t run an extension lead.